Scimago quartiles (2018): Q2

 Page proofs will be sent to the author (or the first-mentioned author in a paper of multiple authorship) for checking.
 Corrections to the proofs must be restricted to printers’ errors.
 Any substantial alterations other than these may be charged to the author.
 Authors are particularly requested to return their corrected proofs as quickly as possible in order to facilitate rapid publication.

 Reprints or extra copies of a given issue and extra costs for colour illustrations must be paid by the authors.
-They should be ordered at the Journal Manager (email@example.com) not latter then the manuscript accepted.
+They should be ordered at the Journal Manager (firstname.lastname@example.org) not later then the manuscript accepted.

-This journal does not charge article processing nor submission charges except the extra costs for colour printing.
+This journal does not charge article processing nor submission charges except for the extra costs for colour printing.

 Submission Preparation Checklist

 Prof. G. Bakonyi,